What can you experience in Sibelius Park?

 Events held in the City’s parks can be found in the event calendar, where you can search for them.

-There are no cafés or restaurants in Sibelius Park, but the nearest café is located right next to the park, and a little further away you will find a restaurant, a grocery store and more cafés.
-The park has an accessible public toilet.
+There are two cafes right next to the park.
+A little further away you will find a restaurant, a grocery store and more cafés.

 Sibelius Park covers an area of almost ten hectares.
 The park’s sand-covered access routes are wide and mostly lit.
 Benches are placed throughout the park.
 The routes leading to the Sibelius Monument, the local playground and the fitness area are maintained in winter.